graphistry/graph-app-kit/docs/extend.md

 ## TLS with Cadddy

-* Auth: See [Caddy sample](src/caddy/Caddyfile) reverse proxy example for an authentication check against an account system, including the one shipping with your Graphistry server (requires `sudo docker-compose restart caddy` in your Graphistry server upon editing `/var/graphistry/data/config/Caddyfile`)
+* Auth: See [Caddy sample](src/caddy/Caddyfile) reverse proxy example for an authentication check against an account system, including the one shipping with your Graphistry server (requires `sudo docker compose restart caddy` in your Graphistry server upon editing `/var/graphistry/data/config/Caddyfile`)

 ## Public+Private views
 * To simulatenously run 1 public and 1 private instance, create two `graph-app-kit` clones `public_dash` and `private_dash`, and for `src/docker/.env`, set: